Updates and news on what we’ve been up to

 Towercom are one of Ireland’s oldest and longest-established independent wireless infrastructure providers.

 With sites all over Ireland, they help network operators and partners serve their customers right across the country.

 In order to achieve maximum longevity of their assets, the steel towers, Towercom have decided to use the Blocksil graphene enhanced corrosion resistant coating system.
-Applied by approved applicator Aerial Contracting, the graphene enhanced coatings will last longer than other systems and hence reduce lifetime maintenance costs.
+Applied by an approved applicator, the graphene enhanced coatings will last longer than other systems and hence reduce lifetime maintenance costs.

 The Blocksil system comprises a Rust Converter, a graphene enhanced primer and a graphene enhanced top coat.
 This top coat is available in a range of colours.

 After 8 months continuous immersion in sea water off the UK south coast, the untreated marine grade GRP is clearly supporting an extensive marine habitat.

 Contrast this with the reverse side of the panel which has been coated with Blocksil Anti-Fouling Coating.

 Note that our coating does not kill the marine life – it just prevents it attaching in the first place.

 Come and see us at Railtex in September 2021 at the NEC.